boostpro/boost-release/libs/iterator/doc/iterator_archetypes.rst

 :Contact: dave@boost-consulting.com, jsiek@osl.iu.edu, witt@styleadvisor.com
 :organization: `Boost Consulting`_, Indiana University `Open Systems
                Lab`_, `Zephyr Associates, Inc.`_
-:date: $Date: 2004/01/27 04:06:21 $
+:date: $Date: 2004/11/02 14:39:03 $
 :copyright: Copyright David Abrahams, Jeremy Siek, and Thomas Witt 2004.
-All rights reserved

 .. _`Boost Consulting`: http://www.boost-consulting.com
 .. _`Open Systems Lab`: http://www.osl.iu.edu
 .. _`Zephyr Associates, Inc.`: http://www.styleadvisor.com

-:abstract: iterator archetypes provide a means to check the compile time requirements of a generic component on its iterator arguments.
+:abstract: The ``iterator_archetype`` class constructs a minimal implementation of one of the iterator access concepts and one of the iterator traversal concepts.
+  This is used for doing a compile-time check to see if a the type requirements of a template are really enough to cover the implementation of the template.
+  For further information see the documentation for the |concepts|_ library.

+.. |concepts| replace:: ``boost::concept_check``
+.. _concepts: ../../concept_check/index.html

 .. contents:: Table of Contents